-The PTO equipment must be started after the key switch is turned to "ON".
+The PTO switch must be turned on after the key switch is turned to "ON".
 This is due to the safety interlock which prevents unintentional attachment start-up.
-If the driver leaves the seat with an attachment running, a safety interlock interrupts the attachment power. •To restore attachment power, sit on seat, move the PTO switch to "ON," and then release it.
+If the driver leaves the seat with an attachment running, a safety interlock interrupts the attachment power.
+To restore attachment power, sit on seat and turn PTO switch to "OFF" and then to "ON".